Institutional knowledge

 Knock down these silos.
 Give employees a better system for sharing institutional knowledge throughout the company.
 A company-wide collaborative learning system helps democratize information by making it available to everyone who needs it.

 Training is less practical when L&D departments have to create each new course and training resource from scratch.
-Instead of tapping into experienced employees’ knowledge, they must turn to expensive third-party resources.
+Instead of tapping into experienced employees’ institutional knowledge, they must turn to expensive third-party resources.
 This leads to more generic training.
 Which resource is going to better address the company or department-specific nuances of a topic: a mass-produced training course or an actual employee who’s worked in your company for five years?
 For example, imagine an experienced designer who knows the company style guide inside-out and knows exactly what type of banner advertisements perform best.
 The training course they design for new hires on their team is a lot more valuable than a generic one.

 The problem is particularly apparent when it comes to onboarding, where employees need to quickly learn the skills and information to do their job productively.
 Panopto found that new hires typically receive about 2.5 weeks of formal training, but it can take up to six months for an employee to fully ramp up to a new role.
 Without dedicated knowledge resources, they will spend that time scrambling to find the information they need, ineffectually trying to teach themselves new processes, or simply performing their role incorrectly.

 An education system built on institutional knowledge transfer can help shorten ramp-up time and get employees working more effectively faster.
-A study by Aberdeen Group found that businesses that improved their onboarding process could see a 17% increase in revenue per employee.

 When employees don’t have access to all of the information they need to do their job, they can feel frustrated and ineffective.
 This job dissatisfaction often leads to employee turnover: Unhappy employees simply don’t stick around.